bictorv/chaosnet-bridge/doc/CONVERSE.md

 - Sound effects are only really tested/implemented under macOS, using `afplay`.
 - Screen locking is only detected on macOS.
 - The default file name for storing messages is probably not portable outside Linux/macOS OSs.

+## Please help!

+If you run Linux, Windows or some other non-macOS system:

+- Sound effects might not work - let me know if they do, and/or how to make them work
+- Screen lock detection does not work.
+It's used in order to not check online status while your screen is locked, so rather useful.
+Let me know how to do it and I'll implement it!
+- Idle detection for fingerd.py on macOS detects your actual idle time (wrt mouse/keyboard) while for other OSs the output of the `/usr/bin/w` program is used, which only checks idle time for terminal windows.
+Find a way to check actual idle time for your OS, and I'll implement it.